Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

 The Sub KeyUp() Event Subroutine takes only the Key Code from the Keys 0-9, A-Z, and a-z.
-The Backspace Keypress removes the last character entered into the Filter Text input Textbox.
-Right-Arrow character Code is also valid that moves the I bar to the END of the Filter text and prevents highlighting the full text when the Input TextBox is refreshed.
+The Backspace key removes the last character entered into the Filter Text input Textbox.
+Right-arrow character Code is also valid, which moves the I bar to the END of the Filter text and prevents highlighting the full text when the Input text box is refreshed.

-The Backspace keypress will truncate the right-most character from the Filter input Text and the Filter action is refreshed.
-When the Filter input control is empty the data filter is reset and full data is displayed on the Form.
+The Backspace keypress will truncate the right-most character from the Filter input Text, and the Filter action is refreshed.
+When the Filter input control is empty, the data filter is reset, and full data is displayed on the Form.

 The Form Module Code.